-Saint James School of Medicine does not discriminate based on race, color, national origin, gender, sexual orientation or disability.
+Saint James School of Medicine does not discriminate on the basis of race, color, national origin, gender, sexual orientation or disability.
 Saint James School of Medicine will provide reasonable accommodations to a student's known disability in order to afford him or her an equal opportunity to participate in the medical program and services.